tweag/nickel/doc/basics/typing.md

 we just had to give the top-level annotation `List Num`.
 Nickel performs type inference, so that you don't have to write the type of `flatten` or `[[1,2], 3]`.
-Although there's a twist about type inference and polymorphism (see [dedicated section](#Polymorphism), but we'll come back to this later.
+Although there's a twist about type inference and polymorphism (see the [dedicated section](#Polymorphism)), but we'll come back to this later.

-**Take-away**: Nickel has an hybrid approach to typing that mixes both static typing and dynamic typing.
+**Take-away**: Nickel takes an hybrid approach to typing that mixes both static typing and dynamic typing.
 The default is dynamic typing.
-The static typechecker kicks in when you write a type annotation using `:`.
+The static typechecker kicks in when using a type annotation `exp : Type`.
 This delimits a typed block.
-Nickel has type inference, that spares you writing unnecessary type annotations.
+Nickel has type inference, sparing you writing unnecessary type annotations.

 Now, let us have a quick tour of the type system.